missionpinball/mpf-docs/shows/show_format.rst

 When shows are played, it's possible to specify a *speed* setting which is a multiplier for how fast the show is played.
 The default is ``1.0`` which would use the time values entered here, but keep in mind that it's possible to play a show back at any speed.
-You can even change the speed of a running show.
+You can even change the speed of a running show while it's in progress.

 .. tip:: The precision of shows is limited to clock speed that MPF runs at.
 By default, MPF runs at 60fps, which means that each "tick" of MPF is about